 What cosmetic dentists do

 Cosmetic dentists work in a field that involves a wide range of procedures.
-Their responsibilities range from minor fixes that improve the patients’ oral health to major surgeries on the mouth and teeth.
-To get a closer look at some of the procedures these dentists perform, we have put together a list that describes each one in detail.
+Their responsibilities range from minor fixes that improve the patient’s oral health to major surgeries on the mouth and teeth.
+To get a closer look at some of the procedures these dentists perform, cosmetic dentistry in Broomfield has put together a list that describes each one in detail.
 Here are the procedures they most commonly handle.

 Whiten your teeth